ambershen/trae-solo-nano-banana-demo/.trae/documents/product_requirements.md

 2. User uploads an image via drag-and-drop or file browser
 3. System validates image format and size, redirects to editor
 4. User selects desired AI effect from categorized panel
-5. System sends image and effect parameters to Gemini 2.5 Flash API
+5. System sends image and effect parameters to Gemini 2.0 Flash API via secure Vercel serverless functions
 6. User sees real-time processing status and preview updates
 7. Once processing completes, user can download or save to gallery
 8. Registered users can access their gallery to view/share previous edits